entrypoint-lv/DataTableQueryBuilder/README.md

     }
     ```

-2. Create a view model that represents fields (columns) of a front-end datatable.
+2. Create a view model that represents fields of a front-end datatable.
 This model will also be used to return data from the server to the datatable:

     ```c#
     public class UserDataTableFields
     {
         public int Id { get; set; }
+        public string FullName { get; set; } = string.Empty;
         public string Email { get; set; } = string.Empty;
-        public string FullName { get; set; } = string.Empty;
         public string CompanyName { get; set; } = string.Empty;
         public string Role { get; set; } = string.Empty;
     }